arangodb/spring-data-demo/README.md

 Spring Data ArangoDB supports Queries derived from methods names by splitting it into its semantic parts and converting into AQL.
 The mechanism strips the prefixes `find..By`, `get..By`, `query..By`, `read..By`, `stream..By`, `count..By`, `exists..By`, `delete..By`, `remove..By` from the method and parses the rest.
-The By acts as a separator to indicate the start of the criteria for the query to be built.
+The "By" acts as a separator to indicate the start of the criteria for the query to be built.
 You can define conditions on entity properties and concatenate them with `And` and `Or`.